Designing Privacy-aware Internet of Things Applications: Evaluation

 \section{Evaluation}

+This section explains how we evaluated our PbD framework, together with our research methodology.
+Specifically, our evaluation is based on the following two studies: \begin{enumerate} \item \textbf{Study 1 (Primary)}: [Interview based] This was our primary study in which we tested our main hypothesis: \textit{`Can the proposed PbD framework guide software engineers with varied levels of experience to design IoT applications that are more privacy-aware than they would do otherwise?'} Additionally, we explored engineers' perception of each guideline, their usefulness, and applicability in different IoT use case scenarios - collectively referring to this as the engineers' \textit{privacy mindset}.
+The study was administered by a researcher and focused on both quantitative (for hypothesis testing) and qualitative data.

+\item \textbf{Study 2 (Secondary)}: [Online activity based] This was a self administered online study.
+In this study, we explored the engineers' privacy mindset with respect to each guideline.
+In contrast to Study 1, here we used an anonymous, informal, and relaxed methodology using a self administered online activity that could be completed over a 3-day period.
+We used this study to strengthen our findings from Study 1 as well as to reach theoretical saturation\footnote{Theoretical saturation is the phase of qualitative data analysis in which the researcher has continued sampling and analysing data until no (or very minimal) new data appear \cite{Lewis-Beck2004}}.
+In this study, we mainly focused on qualitative data (though we present some quantitative aspects). \end{enumerate}

-This section explains how we conducted the evaluations and justifies our research methodology.
-First, we will explain the aims of this study.
-Next, we explain and justify the participant recruitment strategy and sample size before describing the procedures followed at each step of the study.
+For each study, we first explain the aims of the study followed by a description of the participant recruitment strategy and sample size.
+Finally we describe the procedures followed at each step of the study.
+In adopting this approach, we were partially inspired by the evaluation strategies used by comparable techniques, particularly the evaluation methodology used for LINDDUN \cite{LINDDUN}, including adopting a use case based evaluation technique.